-Lim Tong Lee started his career in Ernst & Young LLP, Kuala Lumpur in 1990, before joining Amlnvestment Bank Berhad from 1995 to 2007.
-From 2007 to 2012 and presently, Lim Tong Lee is the Head of Corporate Finance of KGI Fraser Securities Pte Ltd (formerly know as AmFraser Securities Pte Ltd).
-In 2013, Lim Tong Lee was the Chief Investment Officer of AmWater Investments Management Pte Ltd. From 2014 to 2015, He was the Senior Vice President of Venstar Capital Management Pte Ltd.
+Lim Tong Lee started his career in Ernst & Young, Kuala Lumpur in 1990, before joining AmInvestment Bank Berhad from 1995 to 2007.
+From 2007 to 2012 and presently, Lim Tong Lee is the Head of Corporate Finance of KGI Securities (Singapore) Pte Ltd (formerly know as AmFraser Securities Pte Ltd).
+In 2013, Lim Tong Lee was the Chief Investment Officer of AmWater Investments Management Pte Ltd. From 2014 to 2015, He was the Senior Vice President of Venstar Capital Management Pte Ltd. He is also an independent director of LBS Bina Group Berhad, a company listed on Bursa Malaysia.